AidData's blog is a first cut of our research in international development

 Static, timestamped datasets for research

-Granular and comprehensive data on foreign assistance projects worldwide
+Granular and comprehensive data on development activites worldwide

 AidData's Global Chinese Official Finance Dataset, 2000-2014, Version 1.0

 Geocoded Afrobarometer Data, Version 1.0